Help in the terminal

 For our passengers in Terminal 3, we have a rest and relaxation room that you can enjoy if you want to escape from the sights and sounds of the terminal to a quiet place.
 This room is situated opposite to gate 25.

 Quiet room facilities are currently being developed across all terminals.
 Updated information will be available once completed.
+Please see our Assistance Guides for further infomation and where to find quiet areas.

 Toilets are provided throughout Heathrow, in arrivals and departures, before and after security.
 Most include a unisex, wheelchair-accessible toilet.
 Occasionally the accessible toilet is located inside the men's and ladies' toilets.

-Changing Places will have additional equipment and space to use the toilets safely and comfortably.
+Changing places will have additional equipment and space to use the toilets safely and comfortably.
 They can be found in the following locations:

 - Terminal 2: After security - arrivals level, opposite Gate 18